SeaQL/seaql.github.io/SeaORM/versioned_docs/version-1.1.x/06-relation/04-chained-relations.md

 The `Related` trait is a representation of the arrows (1-1, 1-N, M-N) we draw on Entity Relationship Diagrams.
 A [`Linked`](https://docs.rs/sea-orm/*/sea_orm/entity/trait.Linked.html) is composed of a chain of relations, and is useful when:

-1. there exist multiple join paths between a pair of entities
+1. there exist multiple join paths between a pair of entities, making it impossible to impl `Related`
 1. joining across multiple entities in a relational query

+Implementing `Linked` trait is completely optional, as there are other ways of doing relational queries in SeaORM, which will be explained in later chapters.
+With `Linked` implemented, several `find_*_linked` helper methods become available, and relationships can be defined in a single place.

+## Defining the Link

-Take [this](https://github.com/SeaQL/sea-orm/blob/master/src/tests_cfg/cake.rs) as a simple example, where we join cake and filling via an intermediate `cake_filling` table.
+Take [this](https://github.com/SeaQL/sea-orm/blob/1.1.x/src/tests_cfg/entity_linked.rs) as an example, where we join cake and filling via an intermediate `cake_filling` table.

 ```rust title="entity/links.rs"
 pub struct CakeToFilling;